Post image for It’s opening day at the Headhouse Farmers Market

 Headhouse Market Food Trust

-Okay, it's a bit immature but how could I resist this photo of someone walking by the Headhouse Market without, well, a head?
+Okay, I couldn’t resist this photo of someone walking by the Headhouse who apparently has no head.